Rate-Splitting Multiple Access with Finite Blocklength for Short-Packet and Low-Latency Downlink Communications: Results and discussion

-Fig. \ref{fig:4_user_over_bias03_angle9} shows the result when $\gamma_1=0.3$.
-It is clear that in the FBL regime, RSMA outperforms SDMA.
-Besides, RSMA with FBL even outperforms SDMA with infinite blocklength since SDMA performance degrades significantly in overloaded scenarios.
-RSMA utilizes much shorter blocklength compared to SDMA for achieving the same sum rate.
+Fig. \ref{fig:4_user_over_bias03_angle9} shows that ``Fin RSMA" outperforms ``Fin SDMA" when $\gamma_1=0.3$.
+Besides, ``Fin RSMA" even outperforms ``Inf SDMA" since SDMA performance degrades significantly in overloaded scenarios.
+RSMA utilizes much smaller blocklength compared to SDMA for achieving the same sum rate.
 Hence, the latency is reduced greatly.
-We move our analysis to a system with higher dimensions to get a better understanding of the performance in more realistic setups, such MTC.
-The sum rate performance of RSMA and SDMA in both infinite and finite blocklength scenarios is investigated under random channel realizations in Fig. \ref{fig:4_user_gain}.
+Fig. \ref{fig:4_user_gain} shows sum rate performances of RSMA and SDMA in both infinite and finite blocklength scenarios under random channel realizations.
 We set $N_t=4, K=8$.
-The channel $\mathbf{h}_k$ has independent and identically distributed (i.i.d) complex Gaussian entries with a certain variance, i.e., $\mathcal{CN}(0,\varphi_k^2)$.
-Fig. \ref{fig:4_user_gain} shows the average sum rate in both finite and infinite blocklength scenarios over 100 random channel realizations when $\varphi_1^2=1$, $\varphi_2^2=0.875$, \ldots, $\varphi_8^2=0.125$.
+The channel $\mathbf{h}_k$ has independent and identically distributed (i.i.d) complex Gaussian entries with a certain variance, i.e., $\mathcal{CN}(0,\varphi_k^2)$. $\varphi_1^2=1$, $\varphi_2^2=0.875$, \ldots, $\varphi_8^2=0.125$.
+The sum rate performances are obtained by averaging over 100 random channel realizations.
 The individual rate constraint is $r_k^{th}=0.2$ bit/s/Hz for all blocklengths.
-The figure demonstrates that compared with finite SDMA, finite RSMA requires much shorter blocklength for achieving the same transmission rate.
+The figure demonstrates that compared with finite SDMA, finite RSMA requires much smaller blocklength for achieving the same transmission rate.
 SDMA requires a blocklength of 2500 to achieve $20.4$ bit/s/Hz, instead RSMA only needs a blocklength of $300$ to achieve the same sum rate.
 RSMA can remarkably reduce blocklength (and therefore latency) in overloaded scenarios.